Case study · Building in public

 Fix

-A default that contrasts with the canvas — and a lesson that "no crash" ≠ "correct."
+A default that contrasts with the canvas — and another reminder that "no crash" ≠ "correct."

 What each decision bought